acadonis/Project-2/README.md

 The hackathon format of the project meant that all time had to be used productively, and it was an interesting exercise to  balance when to start the technical development versus conducting sufficient preparation.
 I am happy that we struck this balance relatively well for our first such project.

 #### Technical
-This project honed my skills with React, and advanced my understanding of the React set lifeycycle greatly.
+This project honed my skills with React, and advanced my understanding of the React lifeycycle greatly.
 Understanding when render is called and React reconciliation overall I found key to this, combined with ensuring that all information to be displayed to the user is set by setState, and state is never modified directly.

 It also increased my knowledge of APIs, both in terms of using axios to retrieve information, and in researching the capabilities (and importantly) limitations of APIs prior to deciding to use them through their documentation.